srcJin/OnBook/README.md

 # OnBook
+OnBook is a mixed reality tool designed to revolutionize the way live performers collaborate and rehearse.
+Utilizing multi-player mixed reality, OnBook streamlines the rehearsal process by helping directors give more nuanced feedback and by enabling actors to practice more efficiently.
+Bridging the gap between creative intent and execution, OnBook fosters a more supportive and collaborative rehearsal environment for everyone on stage and on set.

 ## Inspiration
 Our team started from our desired tech stack.
 We met during team formation because we all wanted to build a multiplayer, mixed reality app on either Quest 3 or Apple Vision Pro.